lukexor/tetanes/README.md

 emulating this would make these games seem deterministic when they weren't intended to be.

-If you would like `TetaNES` to provide fully deterministic emulated powerup state, you'll need to enable the `Consistent RAM` setting in the configuration menu and trigger a power-cycle or use the `--consistent_ram` flag from the command line.
+If you would like `TetaNES` to provide fully deterministic emulated power-up state, you'll need to change the `power_state` setting in the configuration menu and trigger a power-cycle or use the `--power_state` flag from the command line.

 ## Building